-The design of the Avena foam in the Leesa mattress gives it more bounce with a feel that is more comparable to latex.
+The design of the Premium Foam in the Leesa mattress gives it more bounce with a feel that is more comparable to latex.
 At the same time, the Tuft & Needle mattress also has average to above-average resilience.
 As a result, even though the Leesa is more resilient, most customers are still satisfied with the bounce offered by the Tuft & Needle.

 For people who spend a lot of time on the edge of their mattress, whether sitting or lying down, the Leesa and Tuft & Needle may not offer sufficient support.
 Both are weak around the edges of the mattress.
 With less foam to offer support, the edge can feel like it is caving in when weight is applied there, and neither mattress has any design to add reinforcement to the edges to try to resolve this issue.
 If edge support is critical for you, you may find both of these mattresses to fall short of your needs.